peige07/EDA-SurvivorContestants/README.md

 # Survivor Exploratory Data Analysis on Contestant Age

+For business inquiries or collaboration requests, you can reach me at: peige77@gmail.com

 **Purpose:** This project will explore how someone's age impacts their likelihood of winning the TV show Survivor.

 *Tools & Software utilized:*